Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Experiment

 \subsection{Sample Size Sensitivity Analysis}

 To examine whether the predictive performance of the proposed model is significantly biased toward voyage segments with larger sample sizes, a sensitivity analysis is conducted with respect to the number of observed sailing records per segment.
 However, since different segments exhibit very different distributions of sailing durations, raw MAE is not directly comparable across segments.
-To remove the influence of scale, both the ground truth sailing durations and the model prediction within each leg is standardized with Z-Score normalization.
-Afterwards, MAE with normalized target is computed as segment prediction performance indicators.
+To remove the influence of scale, both ground truth sailing durations and model predictions within each leg are standardized with Z-Score normalization.
+Afterwards, MAE with normalized target is computed as the segment prediction performance indicator.

-Let $d^{(ij)}$ denote the number of sailing records observed for segment $p_i \rightarrow p_j$, and let $\mathrm{MAE}_{\mathrm{norm}}^{(ij)}$ be the corresponding normalized error metrics.
-The relationship between $d^{(ij)}$ and the indicator is investigated by fitting simple linear regression models.
+Let $d^{(ij)}$ denote the number of sailing records observed for segment $p^{(i)} \rightarrow p^{(j)}$, and let $\mathrm{MAE}_{\mathrm{norm}}^{(ij)}$ be the corresponding normalized error metrics.
+The relationship between $d^{(ij)}$ and the indicator is investigated by fitting simple linear regression models: